Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

-In order to facilitate the usage of all the different fetching methods and different structures, ReSet needs a way to convert the fetched structures to something universal in order to provide a consistent, API compatible structure as a DBus endpoint.
-Just as with ReSet itself, the goal of this plugin is to offer both a DBus endpoint for functionality, and a user interface frontend for human interaction.
+In order to facilitate the usage of all the different fetching methods and different structures, ReSet needs a way to convert the fetched structures to something universal in order to provide a consistent, API-compatible structure as a DBus endpoint.
+Just as with ReSet itself, the goal of this plugin is to offer both a DBus endpoint for functionality and a user interface frontend for human interaction.
 Should a user not be satisfied with the provided interface, they can just use the endpoint to create their own.